Code-Institute-Submissions/jennys-kitchen/README.md

 ### Design Choices
-#### Colors
+#### Colours
-The basic color scheme of yellow, brown, and a darker brown was chosen because it feels warm and inviting, provided a good platform for the visual elements of the website to stand out, and provided a good contrast for legibility and accessibility.
-These colors are frequently found in baking too as the crusty brown exterior of a loaf of bread gives way to an offwhite or yellow-tinged interior.
+The basic colour scheme of yellow, brown, and a darker brown was chosen because it feels warm and inviting, provided a good platform for the visual elements of the website to stand out, and provided a good contrast for legibility and accessibility.
+These colours are frequently found in baking too as the crusty brown exterior of a loaf of bread gives way to an offwhite or yellow-tinged interior.

 #### Fonts
 Three fonts appear on the website: Pinyon Script, Open Sans, and Oswald.